GeorgeArgyros/sflearn/README.md

 For more details, see the paper:

 **Back in Black: Towards Formal, Black-Box Analysis of Sanitizers and Filters**
 _George Argyros, Ioannis Stais, Angelos D. Keromytis and Aggelos Kiayias_
+37th IEEE Symposium on Security and Privacy, 2016.

 ## Requirements